The scaling limit of critical Ising interfaces is CLE(3): Scaling Limits of Ising and FK Interfaces

 \subsection{Ising Free Arc Ensembles}

 The first result that we need is the identification of the scaling limit of the Ising arcs that arise with free boundary conditions.
 For the Ising model on a discrete domain $\mathcal{G}$ with free boundary conditions, we call an \emph{Ising arc} a spin interface that links two boundary points.
 In the continuous, we refer to the set of arcs produced by a branching SLE$_{3}(-\frac{3}{2},-\frac{3}{2})$ as the Free Arc Ensemble (FAE) \cite{benoist-duminil-hongler}. \begin{thm}[{{{\cite[Theorem 6]{benoist-duminil-hongler}}}}] Consider the critical Ising model on a discretization $\left(\Omega_{\delta}\right)_{\delta>0}$ of a Jordan domain $\Omega$, with free boundary conditions.
-Then as $\delta\to0$, the set of all Ising arcs converges in law to the Free Arc Ensemble (for the Hausdorff metric on sets of curves, where curves are equipped with the topology of uniform convergence up to reparametrization). \end{thm} As explained in \cite{benoist-duminil-hongler}, the scaling limits of the interfaces linking pairs of boundary points (and bouncing on the boundary when needed) can be deterministically recovered by gluing the FAE arcs.
-These two sets of curves (the arcs on the one hand and the scaling limit of the interfaces between boundary points on the other hand) contain the same data in the continuous.
+Then as $\delta\to0$, the set of all Ising arcs converges in law to the Free Arc Ensemble (for the Hausdorff metric on sets of curves, where curves are equipped with the topology of uniform convergence up to reparametrization). \end{thm} As explained in \cite{benoist-duminil-hongler}, the scaling limits of the interfaces linking pairs of boundary points, and hence boundary touching loops, can be deterministically recovered by gluing the FAE arcs.
+These two sets of curves (the arcs on the one hand and the scaling limit of the boundary touching loops) contain the same data in the continuous.

+Let us describe how boundary touching loops can be recovered from Ising arcs.
+We formally put $+$ spins on the boundary of a discrete domain $\mathcal{G}$ and consider the free Ising model inside of $\mathcal{G}$: the formal boundary spins do not interact, but they play a role in determining what we call an Ising interface.
+Given a spin configuration $\sigma$, we will consider the \emph{spin-flip} of $\sigma$ which is the spin configuration obtained by switching the value of all the spins inside of $\mathcal{G}$, except for the formal boundary spins that stay at their fixed $+$ value.

+Given a face $z\in \mathcal{G}$ and an edge $b$ on the boundary of $\mathcal{G}$ (i.e., an edge that lies between a fixed $+$ spin and a free spin), let $\mathcal{A}(z,b)$ be the set of all the leftmost Ising arcs (i.e., leftmost Ising interfaces joining two points of the boundary of $\mathcal{G}$) that separate $z$ from $b$ in $\mathcal{G}$.
+The proximity to $z$ gives a natural ordering of the set $\mathcal{A}(z,b)$: given two distinct arcs of $\mathcal{A}(z,b)$, one of them is always closer to $z$, in the sense that it separates the other arc from $z$.
+When the set $\mathcal{A}(z,b)$ is non-empty, we define $a(z,b)$ to be the arc closest to $z$ among all elements of this set, otherwise, we let $a(z,b)=b$.
+We call the \emph{inside} (resp. the \emph{outside}) of $a(z,b)$ the set of spins neighboring the arc $a(z,b)$ on the side of $z$ (resp. on the side of $b$).